 Also to be considered is why isn’t Vision Zero punitive measures being enforced here to get this thing towed.
 In order to cross into the conduit, the driver has to stop twice and look, or most likely has to run the stop sign to carefully merge into traffic.

 And now the deal with this truck.
 Where did they get this, was it bought in a lot used by ISIS in Mosul and imported here?
 Because it looks like this was blown up with a pound of C4.
-As Joe Moretti points out on the link’s comments, this should raise an obvious red flag with the NYPD or at least draw some attention from the DHS.
+This should raise an obvious red flag with the NYPD or at least draw some attention from the DHS.

 It must be noted repeatedly of course, that what if this was parked and obstructing vision on intersections in niche areas in Brooklyn, like the Mayor’s beloved Park Slope, or the Borough President’s Forest Hills, or even in Whitestone, Williamsburgh, DUMBO, Cobble Hill, or even Westchester.